zombocom/rack-timeout/doc/settings.md

 - [Ruby Application Restart Behavior](https://devcenter.heroku.com/articles/what-happens-to-ruby-apps-when-they-are-restarted)
 - [License to SIGKILL](https://www.sitepoint.com/license-to-sigkill/)

 **Puma SIGTERM behavior** When a Puma worker receives a `SIGTERM` it will begin to shut down, but not exit right away.
 It stops accepting new requests and waits for any existing requests to finish before fully shutting down.
-This means that only the request that experiences a timeout will be interupted, all other in-flight requests will be allowed to run until they return or also are timed out.
+This means that only the request that experiences a timeout will be interrupted, all other in-flight requests will be allowed to run until they return or also are timed out.

 After the worker process exists will Puma's parent process know to boot a replacement worker.
 While one process is restarting, another can still serve requests (if you have more than 1 worker process per server/dyno).
 Between when a process exits and when a new process boots, there will be a reduction in throughput.
 If all processes are restarting, then incoming requests will be blocked while new processes boot.